 A pregnant woman remains eligible through the second month following the month her pregnancy terminates if all other eligibility requirements are met and countable income is below the income limits in:

 - one of the three months prior to the application month if in the prior month she:

 - received services from the Texas Department of State Health Services (DSHS).

 Example: A pregnant woman applies for Medicaid in May 2020.
 Her expected delivery date is December 2020.
 She has unpaid medical bills in February 2020 and meets all other eligibility requirements.
 She does not have any unpaid medical bills in March or April 2020.
 Certify her for Medicaid from February 2020 through February 2020.

 After determining a pregnant woman is eligible for TP 40, the woman remains eligible even if the budget group's income increases above the income limit.

-If a woman is certified for expedited benefits, but postponed verifications prove she is not eligible, provide advance notice of adverse action and deny her coverage.
+If a woman who was certified for expedited benefits provides postponed verifications that prove she does not meet eligibility requirements, provide advance notice of adverse action, and deny her coverage.

 Before providing initial TP 45 coverage for a newborn child, verify that the:

 - eligible for and received Medicaid in Texas on the day the child was born; or